bruce-hill/tomo/docs/serialization.md

 = [0x0A] : [Byte]
 ```

-Serialization produces a fairly compact representation of data as a flat array
+Serialization produces a fairly compact representation of data as a flat list
 of bytes.
 In this case, a 64-bit integer can be represented in a single byte
 because it's a small number.